 Christmas songs try to say otherwise, but it just doesn’t get better than expressing gratitude for all you have in your life, getting together with loved ones, and stuffing yourself silly with one of my favorite Thanksgiving classics – pumpkin pie.

 The Thanksgiving tradition started with Pilgrims feasting to celebrate their first harvest in the New World and although the holiday remains quintessentially American, it’s easy to join in if you master the essentials with this beginners guide to Thanksgiving.

 A turkey should be front and center at your feast – whether it’s roasted, grilled, or fried.
 Keep in mind that cooking usually takes several hours, so be sure to get an early start.
 When the turkey’s in the oven, get started on all those sides…

 It’s not a Thanksgiving without cornbread stuffing, green bean casserole, mashed potatoes, cranberry sauce, and apple pie with a giant scoop of vanilla ice cream to top it all off.
 Pumpkin pie is an absolute must as well, and despite pumpkin being the main ingredient, the pie is in fact a sweet dessert!

 MAKE THE CRANBERRY SAUCE AT HOME

-This side is so easy to make.
-Add 200 grams of sugar, 200 milliliters of water and 1,000 grams of cranberries to a pot and boil for 10 minutes.
+This site is so easy to make.
+Add 200 grams of sugar, 200 milliliters of water, and 1,000 grams of cranberries to a pot and boil for 10 minutes.
 Serve cold and impress everyone.